 What Should You Do if Your Lawn Has an Unusual Shape?

-Ensure that there is a safety zone of at least 20 feet surrounding streams and wells where there will be no application of fertilizer.
+Also, it’s important to ensure that there is a safety zone of at least 20 feet surrounding streams and wells where there will be no application of fertilizer.

 Other Lawn Fertilization Tips